Frequently Asked Questions

-The diverse schools profiled here are learning communities established to help school-aged children (K through 12th grades, or their equivalents) become thriving, fulfilled, responsible citizens while nurturing their individual identities and interests.
+The diverse schools profiled here are learning communities established to help school-aged children (pre-K through 12th grades, or their equivalents) become thriving, fulfilled, responsible citizens while nurturing their individual identities and interests.
 Some are “one-room schoolhouses” in private homes; others occupy multiple buildings on sprawling campuses.
 Some have traditional five-day schedules; others offer part-time programs that mesh with families’ homeschooling activities or leave more time for children’s extracurricular pursuits.

 Some alternative schools place stronger emphasis on academic achievement, grade levels, or skill mastery than others.
 Some encourage a high degree of student self-direction, while others place teachers in more central, guiding roles.
 Some follow well-known educational models, and others pursue more eclectic or flexible curricula.

 The educators at all of these alternative schools share the conviction that relationships among learners are vitally important to the educational process (even when projects are conducted independently).
 Community matters.

 What don’t you mean by “school”?